wp-plugins/simple-fullscreen-responsive-slider/readme.txt

 **ADDING THE CODE**

-Most users will need to edit their theme and manually insert the following code to display the slider.
-This is typically added after your opening body or header tag and only works on your front page.
+You will need to manually edit your theme and insert the following code to display the slider.
+This is typically added after your opening body or header tag and it will only work on your front page.
+The slider will not display properly if this is wrapped in additional tags.

-`<?php if ( (is_front_page()) && (shortcode_exists( 'simple-slider' )) ) : do_shortcode( '[simple-slider]' );
+`<?php if (shortcode_exists( 'simple-slider' )) : do_shortcode( '[simple-slider]' ); endif; ?>`
-endif; ?>`

-Note: If your theme has a full width template, you may be able to add the shortcode `[simple-slider]` directly in the page editor or theme options panel.
-But be careful as most of these templates will still add a wrapper of some sort.
-Results may vary.

 **SAVING THE OPTIONS**

-Lastly, you will need to, at a minimum, save the default options.
+Lastly, you will need to, at a minimum, visit the slider options page and save the default options to the options database.
 You can do this from the newly created "Settings > Slider Options" page.
 From here, you can style the slider by customizing the default CSS.
+As this plugin is designed for other developers the default CSS is quite basic.

 == Frequently Asked Questions ==